vdobler/ht/cmd/ht/Tutorial.md

         }
     }

-Note that the text to look for is empty fro the HEAD request and "Forbidden" for the POST request.
+Note that the text to look for is empty for the HEAD request and "Forbidden" for the POST request.
 For the status code which is an integer (and you cannot use normal variables with integers) the ugly hack from above is used.